 Cypriot scientist based in Greece, working to combat Alzheimer’s disease.
 Principal Investigator at FORTH, coordinator of Pathfinder project NEUREKA

 Patent applications are another form of innovation output.
-So far, 29 EIC Pathfinder projects have made 58 patent applications and been awarded 28.
+So far, 29 EIC Pathfinder projects have made 58 patent applications and 28 patents have been granted.

 Juha SALMELA